jtbx/matrix-send/README.md

 ---

-`matrix-send` is a simple script to interact with a Matrix homeserver in order to send a message to a room hosted by it.
+`matrix-send` is a simple script to interact with a Matrix homeserver in order to send a message to a room.

 If you don't understand, `matrix-send` is an oversimplified Matrix client.